 1.3 However, limited evidence suggests that living-donor lung transplantation for end-stage lung disease carries a significant risk of morbidity for donors.
 Therefore clinicians wishing to undertake this procedure should take the following actions.

 Inform the clinical governance leads in their Trusts.

 Ensure that donors receive thorough physical and psychological screening, and counselling about the morbidity associated with this procedure.
 They should also be provided with clear written information.
-In addition, use of the Institute's information for the public is recommended.
+In addition, use of NICE's information for the public is recommended.

 Audit and review clinical outcomes of all people donating lungs for transplantation.